 - Keep your back as straight you can get, and keep looking forward in your bend position.

-- Now keep the breath well outside in this pose and maintain it for a period of time which is comfortable to you.
+- Now keep your breath well outside in this pose and maintain it for a period of time which is comfortable for you.

 - Now to release this pose, inhale and then slowly raise your trunk up to the kneeling pose and bring your hands back to your sides and then relax.

 - Repeat this process for 4-5 times.

 - It tones all of the organs that are situated in the abdominal region which also includes the stomach.

 - It improves the pancreas and is quite beneficial for people suffering from diabetes.